mahouboy23/IB-notes/Points.md

     - Exploring other artworks from the same era and similar representations.
     - Understanding societal commentary on poverty through visual arts.
+#### Themes Explored:

+1. **Poverty's Impact on Family Dynamics**

+    - Visual representation of poverty-stricken families during the Great Depression.
+    - Depiction of familial struggles and hardships through the photograph.
+2. **Visual Representation of Poverty and Hardships**

+    - Emotional resonance conveyed through subjects' expressions.
+    - Capturing the multifaceted challenges within poverty through a single image.
+3. **Inter-generational Struggles**

+    - Echoing the cyclic nature of poverty and resilience amidst adversity.
+    - Visual storytelling portraying housing instability and familial hardships.

 ### Global Issue - Inter-generational Poverty